Former prosecutor Carrie Rentz can help you with your criminal charges.

 Unlike murder, manslaughter is a type of homicide that lacks intention, therefore it is treated as less severe than murder.
 Nonetheless, the legal penalties upon a conviction for manslaughter can be equally as devastating as those for murder.
 Thus, if you are accused of manslaughter, you should quickly retain a proven Orlando manslaughter lawyer to defend your freedom.
 Attorney Carrie Rentz is a former prosecutor with 15 years of legal experience who obtains the competence and powerhouse advocacy that your future relies upon.
 With this in mind, we encourage you to begin your violent crime defense right away.

-Types of Manslaughter
+Types of Manslaughter Charges in Florida

-Manslaughter: This crime is a second-degree felony punishable by a maximum of 15 years behind bars and up to $10,000 fines.
+Manslaughter - This crime is a second-degree felony punishable by a maximum of 15 years behind bars and up to $10,000 fines.
 Manslaughter can occur in three different ways:

 - Manslaughter by act (voluntary manslaughter): Committing a voluntary, unjustifiable act that resulted in the death of another.